tderwedu/42cursus/04_netwhat/research.md

 - No information about the application to give the data to.

 ## IP adresses

+IP addresses have two functions
+- network identification
+- host identification

 IP Addres = **[ network  ]  [ host  ]**

+### Evolutions

+1. One byte for the network and 3 bytes for the host.
+2. IP addresses classes
+3. Classless IP addresses and subnets

+### IP addresses classes

+1. The class is identified by looking at the first few bits.
+2. Knowing the class, we can separate the part for the network from the part for the host.

   | Class| Starting bits  | IP adresses Range               | CIDR |  Supports                             |
   | ---- | -------------- | ------------------------------- | -----| --------------------------------------|